Glossary of Business Terms

 Wi-Fi – A technology which allows smartphones, computers, tablets, video game consoles, digital audio players, and other devices to communicate with the Internet without the need for cables or extra telephone lines.

 WiMAX (Worldwide Interoperability for Microwave Access) – A wireless technology that provides Internet connectivity over significantly longer distances than standard WiFi does.

 Worm – A computer worm is a malware computer program that replicates itself in order to spread to other computers.

 Yankee Bond – A bond that is issued by a foreign government or foreign company in US territory, denominated in US dollars.
 The Yankee bond issuer must first apply to the US Securities and Exchange Commission, which checks out its credit worthiness.

 Yankee Market – A slang term for the stock market in the United States.

 Yield – The income an investor receives from an investment.
 Yield, however, is not a measure of total return since it does not include capital gains or losses.

 Yuppie – The term yuppie originated in the 1980s and is used to refer to young urban professionals who are successful in business and considerably affluent.

-If there is a term you were looking for and you don't see it, you can submit it here and we will add it to our Glossary of Business Terms.
+If there is a term you were looking for in the Glossary of Business Terms and you don't see it, you can submit it here, and we will add it.